 And thanks to Shaun for his idea to keep the Daily Telegraph's Freedom Campaign well informed.

-the above titles all feature in the French/Spanish/Italian channel listings that I looked at.
-Rocco's films are incredibly popular and if this issue is not resolved we may return to the bad old days when standard porn fare that one imports is
+above titles all feature in the French/Spanish/Italian channel listings that I looked at.
+Rocco's films are incredibly popular and if this issue is not resolved we may return to the bad old days when standard porn fare that one imports is likely to

 Thanks to Sergio for pointing out that the BBFC are taking the piss somewhat in their dislike of urolagnia.

 22s have been